BarbeRousseLibre/hermessenger/README.md

 ## Security

-I try to do the things the right way, but I started this project from scratch with zero-PHP skills or knowledge.
+I try to do the things the right way, but I started this project from scratch with zero-PHP skills and almost no knowledge in this area.
 That is also one of the reasons to NOT USE this code in a production environment.

 I hope soon it will be good enough for this.